Laboehm/ME405_TermProject/README.md

 | `controller.py` | Establishes PID based controller logic for use in other modules. |
 | `line_sensor.py` | Completes line sensor assignment/calibration, acquires centroid, and provides line detection feedback. |

+Hand-written design of the code can be found [Here](figures/design_documentation.pdf)

 ### main.py

 The `main.py` file initializes Romi’s control system, sets up shared variables, and manages the cooperative multitasking framework.